ben-haim/otcapps/README.md

 * Enter your username and password to login.

-PrimeVault
+Vault
 ------------

-1. PrimeVault is a simple blockchain powered document storage and retrieval system.
+1. Vault is a simple blockchain powered document storage and retrieval system.

-2. To access PrimeVault visit `http://<IP Address>/yobiapps/vault_upload.php`
+2. To access Vault visit `http://<IP Address>/yobiapps/vault_upload.php`

 3. Select a file to upload, add a description and click upload.